UMD: A Globally Connected University

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.

-Anna Alberini is a Professor in the Department of Agricultural and Resource Economics of the University of Maryland, where she teaches econometrics and statistics to undergraduate and PhD students, and participates in AREC's First-year Innovation and Research Experience (FIRE) program.
-She has collaborated with Fondazione Eni Enrico Mattei, Venice, and CMCC for over 15 years.
+Anna Alberini is a Professor in the Department of Agricultural and Resource Economics of the University of Maryland, where she teaches econometrics and statistics to PhD students, and a course on the economics of climate change to undergraduate students.
+She has collaborated the members of the Euro-Mediterranean Center for Climate Change for over 15 years.
 Professor Alberini specializes in environmental and energy economics, and much of her environmental economics research focuses on the valuation of mortality and morbidity risk reductions delivered by environmental policies.
-She has worked with data from large surveys (panel data and multi-year cross sections) in the US and UK, with panel datasets documenting energy usage at monthly frequency and adoption of technologies in Maryland homes, and with high-frequency panel datasets from a time-of-use trial in the Republic of Ireland.
-Professor Alberini is a native Italian speaker and is currently learning German.
+She has worked with data from large surveys (panel data and multi-year cross sections) in the US and UK, with panel datasets documenting energy usage at monthly frequency and adoption of technologies in Maryland homes, and with data from Italy and from Ukraine.
+Professor Alberini is a native Italian speaker and studies German in her spare time.